rybla/riib11.github.io/_posts/2020-03-26-practical-university.md

 ---
 layout: post
 title: Practical University
-subtitle: A day in the life of a student at a most practical university.
+abstract: A day in the life of a student at a most practical university.
 author: Henry Blanchette
 categories: short-story economics
 ---